-The uncertainty of results obtained from measurements in accordance with this Standard should be evaluated. preferably in compliance with ISO/IEC Guide 98-3.
+The uncertainty of results obtained from measurements in accordance with this part of ECMA-275 should be evaluated, preferably in compliance with ISO/IEC Guide 98-3.
 If reported, the expanded uncertainty together with the corresponding coverage probability as defined in ISO/IEC Guide 98-3 shall be given.
 Guidance on the determination of the expanded uncertainty is given in Annex D.

-If, in a laboratory performing measurements in accordance with this Standard, current knowledge is still insufficient to fully apply ISO/IEC Guide 98-3, the values of the standard deviation of reproducibility, σ{R0} given in Table 1, multiplied with a coverage factor of 2 to get an estimate of the expanded uncertainty for a coverage probability of 95 %, are recommended for provisional use in test reports.
+If, in a laboratory performing measurements in accordance with this part of ECMA-275, current knowledge is still insufficient to fully apply ISO/IEC Guide 98-3, the values of the standard deviation of reproducibility, $\sigma{R0}$ given in Table 1, multiplied with a coverage factor of 2 to get an estimate of the expanded uncertainty for a coverage probability of 95 %, are recommended for provisional use in test reports.

-Table 1 - Estimated values of the standard deviations of reproducibility of vibratory acceleration levels of AMDs determined in accordance with ECMA-275
+Table 1 - Estimated values of the standard deviations of reproducibility of vibratory acceleration levels of AMDs determined in accordance with ECMA-275-2

 One-third-octave midband frequency Standard deviation of reproducibility Standard deviation of repeatability

-Hz σ{R0} dB σ{r0}
+Hz σ R0 dB $\sigma{r0}$ dB

-dB

 25 5,0 2,0

-31,5 to 63 80 to 160 5,0 3,0 1,0
+31,5 to 63 5,0 1,0

+80 to 160 3,0 1,0

 200 to 5000 2,0 1,0

-Overall ,. .,.
+Overall

 25 to 5000 1,0 0,5

-NOTE 1 These estimates are based on interlaboratory tests of five AMDs (three tubeaxial fans and two forwardcurved blowers) in the capacity range of 0,001 6 to 0,137 m3/s conducted at two laboratories using three either half- or full sized plenums by five different operators following the guidelines of ISO 5725:1986
+NOTE 1 These estimates are based on interlaboratory tests of five AMDs (three tubeaxial fans and two forward-curved blowers) in the capacity range of 0,001 6 to 0,137 m3/s conducted at two laboratories using three either half- or full sized plenums by five different operators following the guidelines of ISO 5725:1986